See all reviews

 What is Glutamine?

-L-Glutamine is an extremely versatile supplement that benefits those looking to pack on muscle, lose weight, and improve overall health.
+L-Glutamine is an extremely versatile supplement that benefits those looking to pack on muscle, manage their weight, and improve overall health.
 As a conditional amino acid, the body can synthesize it to an extent, meaning if you're physically active, it's necessary to consume glutamine from your diet or supplement program.
 The most common dietary sources of glutamine are beef (1.14g glutamine per 4 oz), skim milk (0.7g glutamine per cup), white rice, and corn.

 There has been extensive debate regarding the bioavailability of glutamine.
 Some people feel as if it is an absolute necessity for workout recovery, while others feel as if it cannot be absorbed.
 Thankfully, recent research indicates that consuming L-glutamine orally raises plasma glutamine levels significantly.
 In fact, L-glutamine absorbs rapidly, and raises plasma glutamine levels up to 20% within 30 minutes.
 Furthermore, supplementing with glutamine gives your intestines an adequate supply of this versatile amino acid, which may improve overall health of the intestine.

 Recovering from a brutal workout as fast as possible necessitates rapid protein synthesis, as lifting weights causes microtears in your muscle fibers.
 Glutamine amps up your recovery rate by elevating the body's synthesis of protein.

 Glutamine also plays a major role in the distribution of protein within the body due to it acting as a transporter at times.
 In fact, l-glutamine is responsible for up to 33% of the translocation of protein within the body, thus by consuming additional glutamine, not only are building blocks present to synthesize protein, but the transporters are there to make it happen in the right places.